Welcome to the Residence FAQ page! Click on the question link to reveal the answer. Can't find what you're looking for here? Contact us.

 There is a settling-in period until Thanksgiving.
 After that, building and room switches are occasionally permitted (or required).
 Such switches occur only under exceptional circumstances and are at the discretion of the Residence Life Management Team.
 Students who are moved to another residence will be charged/credited any differential in room or meal plan rates.

 All students who are single and studying full time on main campus are welcome to apply to live in residence after first year.
-Applications are available online in mid-December.
+Applications are available online in mid-November.
 Returning students enjoy placement in single rooms in a residence among their top four choices.
-All placements are done in lottery-number order, and residence offers will be made by mid-February.

 After first year, all students who are single and studying full time on main campus are welcome to apply to live in residence after first year.
-Applications are available online in mid-December.
+Applications are available online in mid-November.
 Returning students enjoy placement in single rooms in a residence among their top-four choices.
-All placements are done in lottery-number order, and residence offers will be made by mid-February.
-Applications received after the deadline will be placed on a waiting list in date-received order.
-Priority is given to continuing scholar recipients as long as they apply by the deadline date.

 Each residence has its own move-in instructions.
 Once you receive your building assignment in July, you can find residence-specific move-in instructions (including map) on your building's webpage.
 You will note that certain directions require that you take a slightly longer route around the city/campus, but they present the best way to access your residence on the busiest day of the year.